coder/coder/README.md

 Coder workspaces are represented with Terraform.
 But, no Terraform knowledge is required to get started.
 We have a database of pre-made templates built into the product.
-Terraform empowers you to create environments on _anything_, including:

-- Cloud VMs
-- Kubernetes containers (including AKS, EKS, GKS)
-- Docker containers
-- Dedicated servers (Hetzner, OVH, etc.)
-- Linux, Windows and MacOS environments

-Coder workspaces don't stop at compute.
-You can add storage buckets, secrets, sidecars and whatever else Terraform lets you dream up.

 <p align="center">
   <img src="./docs/images/providers-compute.png">
 </p>

+Coder workspaces don't stop at compute.
+You can add storage buckets, secrets, sidecars and whatever else Terraform lets you dream up.

 [Learn more about managing infrastructure.](./docs/templates.md)

 ## IDE Support

-Coder gives you a few ways of accessing your workspace:

-- `coder port-forward` a remote port to a local port
-- `coder ssh`
-- A URL interface to HTTP services

-With these methods, you can use any Web IDE ([code-server](https://github.com/coder/code-server), [projector](https://github.com/JetBrains/projector-server), [Jupyter](https://jupyter.org/), etc.), [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/), [VS Code Remote](https://code.visualstudio.com/docs/remote/ssh-tutorial) or even a file sync such as [mutagen](https://mutagen.io/).
+You can use any Web IDE ([code-server](https://github.com/coder/code-server), [projector](https://github.com/JetBrains/projector-server), [Jupyter](https://jupyter.org/), etc.), [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/), [VS Code Remote](https://code.visualstudio.com/docs/remote/ssh-tutorial) or even a file sync such as [mutagen](https://mutagen.io/).

 <p align="center">
   <img src="./docs/images/ide-icons.svg" height=72>